nesanders/MAenvironmentaldata/README.md

 # Archive of Mass ENvironmental Data Site

-The Archive of Mass ENvironmental Data is a project to assemble and analyze data related to environmental regulation, focused on water policy in Massachusetts.
+The Archive of Mass ENvironmental Data (AMEND) is a project to assemble and analyze data related to environmental regulation, focused on water policy in Massachusetts.

 The website for the project can be [viewed here](https://nesanders.github.io/MAenvironmentaldata/).